Découvrez le tissu jean : origine, caractéristiques et tendances

 Dyeing

 Once the fabric is woven, it is dyed to give it its iconic blue color.
-The widely used indigo dye is applied in successive dye baths.
+Indigo dye, widely used, is applied in successive dye baths.
 The fabric is then aired to allow the color to fully develop.

 Discover denim fabric: origin, characteristics and trends